-

 - The purchase of computer or peripheral equipment, computer software, or internet access and related services if it is to be used primarily by the beneficiary during any of the years the beneficiary is enrolled at an eligible educational institution (not including expenses for computer software for sports, games, or hobbies unless the software is predominantly educational in nature)

-- For distributions made after December 31, 2017, expenses paid for tuition in connection with enrollment or attendance at an elementary or secondary public, private, or religious school
+- For distributions made after December 31, 2017, expenses paid for tuition in connection with enrollment or attendance at an elementary or secondary public, private, or religious school (up to $10,000 per year)

 - For distributions made after December 31, 2018, expenses for fees, books, supplies, and equipment required for the designated beneficiary's participation in an apprenticeship program registered and certified with the Secretary of Labor under section 1 of the National Apprenticeship Act

+- For distributions made after December 31, 2018, amounts paid as principal or interest on qualified student loans of the designated beneficiary or the designated beneficiary's sibling, but not more than $10,000 (lifetime of the individual).
 Note: The same amount may not be claimed as a student loan interest deduction if it was treated as a qualified higher education expense for purposes of a qualified distribution from a college savings account

-CAUTION: The private school tuition subtraction may not be claimed for amounts withdrawn from a college savings account used to pay for private school tuition.
+Caution: The private school tuition subtraction may not be claimed for amounts withdrawn from a college savings account used to pay for private school tuition.

 -